Weekend in Marrakesh

 Barometre Marrakesh: Before dinner at Al Fassia, we dropped into this basement cocktail bar and had the place to ourselves.
 Service was super friendly and gave us all the necessary insights into Marrakesh taxi drivers.
 (Yes, they even try to rip off the locals.)
-I can imagine the bar is not fun when it’s crowded so get there early.
+I can imagine the bar is not fun when it’s crowded so get there early, especially on a weekend in Marrakesh.
 The bar itself is not very big.
 The restaurant next door looks pretty cool.

 Our Riad: We rented Dar 118 through Villanovo and LOVED IT.
 Really, words cannot express how much I loved this place.
 And the food!
 And the staff that came with the villa!
 (Airbnb seriously needs a way to search for properties that come with staff.)
-If I return to Marrakesh, I would definitely rent Dar 118 again.
+If I plan another weekend in Marrakesh, I would definitely rent Dar 118 again.

 Uh if you notice, we didn’t do much cultur-ing while we were in town.
 Reason to return!
 Especially now that the Yves Saint Laurent museum is open.
 Seriously, I loved Marrakesh and would love to go back.
 (And yes, I felt safe.
 Even with the taxi drivers.)

 Book a Marrakesh Tour

 - Price: $248.57

 - Cooking Class in Atlas Mountain from Marrakech

 - Price: $175.00

 - Price: $95.14